Online Learning at Edmonds College

 If you choose “Go to your Dashboard,” locate the Prep Week for Students course.

-Canvas has a lot of features and tools that will make your online class interactive and engaging, but it can seem overwhelming at first.
+Canvas has many features and tools that will make your online class interactive and engaging, but it can initially seem overwhelming.
 Here’s a quick explanation of some of the most commonly used parts of Canvas:

 - Announcements are a tool that your instructor can use to send out messages to the entire class.

 - Inbox is a tool that lets you and your instructors message each other.
 Copies of inbox messages are sent to the email address set in your Canvas profile.

 - Modules are a way that your instructor may organize your online class.
 Think of modules as folders that contain readings, media, and assignments you may have to do each week, chapter, or unit.

 - Assignments are just like assignments in a face-to-face class, except submitted online.
 You upload your work, your instructor gives you feedback, and you receive a grade.

 - Discussion boards are a way for you to interact and share ideas with classmates and the instructor online.
 Your instructor will post a topic and give you instructions, then you’ll share your ideas in a discussion board post.
 It’s just like a written conversation.

 - Grades are where you’ll find scores on assignments submitted in Canvas.
 It’s important to keep track of your progress so you can succeed in your online class.